LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Multi-Head Dilated Attention

-To further diverse the captured information in addition to the mixture of dilate attentions, we can use multi-head dilated attention blocks, where for a given segment length, 8 in the example below, and a dilation rate, 2 in this example below, we choose different rows to remove in each block, as we can see in the multiple heads in the image below, so each head looks at different information.
+To further diversify the captured information, we can use multi-head dilated attention blocks.
+For a given segment length and dilation rate (8 and 2 in the below example), we choose different rows to remove in each block.
+As shown in the image below, each head then looks at different information.

 Multi-Head Dilated Attention